 Six Ways to Someday is a passion project for long-time friends Patty Hawkins-Russell and Heidi Holdsworth who live a couple of blocks apart in Stratford Ontario.

 Patty has been working with fabric for most of her life.
-She has owned her own boutique women’s wear shop, designed and sewn custom projects and is currently a master sewer in the wardrobe department at the Stratford Festival Canada.
+She owned a boutique women’s wear shop, designed and sewn custom projects and is currently a master sewer in the wardrobe department at the Stratford Festival.

 Heidi is a professional graphic designer who uses traditional and new media to successfully represent an enviable client list.
-She has been in the business for 35 years and still loves her work.
+“I’ve been in the business for 35 years and I still love my work.”

 It’s a unique combination of talent, skill, creativity and enthusiasm and it really shows through in the unique collections.